Skip to content

 Column order matters

-If the SP SELECT order changes, update the ordinal indices in MapFromDataReader accordingly.
-This is a deliberate design choice — ordinal reads are faster and enforce an explicit contract between SQL and C#.
+If the stored procedure SELECT order changes, update the ordinal indices in MapFromDataReader accordingly.
+This is a deliberate design choice: ordinal reads are faster and enforce an explicit contract between SQL and C#.

 Nullable columns

 Use reader.IsDBNull(ordinal) before reading nullable columns.
-For nullable reference types (string?) and nullable value types (int?):
+The pattern applies equally to nullable reference types (string?) and nullable value types (int?):

 csharp